-The Chairman of the Board conducts each Board meeting and sets the agenda of each Board meeting after consulting with the Vice Chairman of the Board and members of the Board.
+The Chairman of the Board conducts each Board meeting and sets the agenda of each Board meeting after consulting with the Vice Chairman of the Board, the independent lead director ("Lead Director") and members of the Board.
+The Company plans to name a new lead director after the Meeting.
 The Chairman of the Board also has the responsibility to establish effective communications with the Company's stakeholders, including stockholders, customers, employees, communities, suppliers, creditors, governments and corporate partners.
 The Vice Chairman of the Board has the responsibility to assist the Chairman of the Board in fulfilling these responsibilities.
-With Dr. Lu's appointment as Chairman, the Board determined that the appointment of an independent lead director ("Lead Director") would be appropriate in order to strengthen Board oversight, share certain responsibilities, and facilitate communication, between our Chairman and our independent director, to serve as Lead Director.
 The duties of the Lead Director are to preside at executive sessions of the independent directors, serve as principal liaison between the independent directors and the Chairman, work with the Chairman to set and approve the schedule and agenda for meetings of the Board and its committees, direct the retention of advisors and consultants who report directly to the Board, serve as liaison for consultation and communication with stockholders, oversee the annual evaluation of our Board and its committees and evaluate, in cooperation with the Compensation Committee and all members of the Board, the Chief Executive Officer's performance.